w3c/p2p-webtransport/explainer.md

 ## Proposed solutions

-1. A set of of generic transport mixins that can be provided by any transport, but match closely with QUIC's capabilities.
+1. A set of generic transport mixins that can be provided by any transport, but match closely with QUIC's capabilities.

 2. A specific transport based on QUIC that implements all of the transport mixins.

-3. A specific transport based on HTTP3 that allows a subset of the transport mixins able to be pooled with HTTP traffic (sharing a congestion control context).
+3. A specific transport based on HTTP/3 that allows a subset of the transport mixins able to be pooled with HTTP traffic (sharing a congestion control context).

 ## Example of sending game state to server using QUIC datagrams